 Traumatic Brain Injury

-Burn injuries are a very common injury anytime there is an accident yet is often overlooked when someone thinks about a car accident.
+Burn injuries are a very common injury anytime there is an accident yet are often overlooked when someone thinks about a car accident.
 Some of the major contributors to burn injuries when a tractor-trailer is involved are the amount of fuel that a tractor-trailer carries as well as any hazardous chemicals that the truck may contain.

 If you have suffered one of the above injuries in an accident or simply do not feel quite right, see a doctor or go to the emergency room immediately.
 Recovery from your injuries can often be greater if you receive treatment early and often.